vfarcic/devops26/manuscript/12-prow-article.md

     -b
 ```

+We created a pull request and are presented with a confirmation message with a link.
+Please open it in your favorite browser.

+Given that no PR should be approved without a kitten, we'll add one.

-Type the following comment and press the *Comment* button.
+Please type the following PR comment and press the *Comment* button.

 ```
 No PR should be without a kitten